 A Whole New Outlook

 Refractive Lens Exchange (RLE) surgery replaces the natural lens with an intraocular lens (IOL), to correct various eye conditions such as nearsightedness, farsightedness or astigmatism.
 Also referred to as clear lens extraction, this procedure is considered to be an effective alternative to laser vision correction solutions such as LASIK or PRK.
 Using the same process as in cataract surgery, RLE eliminates the need for corneal modification that is common to the LASIK procedure.

-Patients who choose to undergo refractive lens exchange have several options when it comes to the IOL that will be implanted into the eye.
-This procedure uses the same IOLs as cataract surgery, and can treat all visual disorders, including astigmatism.
-We offer patients the most advanced premium IOLs that allow patients to see clearly at all distances.
-Some of the most common IOLs include Crystalens®, ReSTOR®, TECNIS® and Toric lenses.
+If electing to undergo refractive lens exchange, you will have several choices for the IOL that will be implanted into your eye.
+We employ the same IOLs as we use in cataract surgery, including those that enable patients to see clearly at all distances.
+Among our popular IOLs are Crystalens®, ReSTOR® and TECNIS®.
+We also offer Toric lenses.

-- Want to reduce or eliminate their dependence on glasses or contact lenses
+- Want to quit relying on glasses or contact lenses

 - Suffer from nearsightedness, farsightedness, presbyopia (aging eye), or astigmatism

 Many people with extreme farsightedness or nearsightedness that makes them poor candidates for LASIK often seek the alternative of refractive lens exchange for their vision correction.
 If you have astigmatism, you might want to consider additional correction during this procedure through Limbal Relaxing Incisions (LRI), which are made on the periphery of the cornea.
 This creates a symmetrical cornea and helps to reduce, or even eliminate, the astigmatism.
 Please also ask us about other new IOLs designed to effectively repair astigmatism.